DeepMindv2/Rise_IOS/README.md

 # To Do

-- [ ] Write Study Procedure
+- [ ] Configure Push Notifications
 - [ ] Modify App Design based on new Study Procedure
 - [ ] Fill Out IRB Approval Forms
 - [ ] Wait for IRB Approval (+1 Month)
-- [ ] Write Participant Questionairre
 - [ ] Test Real-Time Data Acquisition from Firebase, G-tec, to the App
 - [ ] Complete Test Run with all Phd students

 # In Progress
+- [x] Write Study Procedure
-- [x] Configure Push Notifications
+- [x] Write Participant Questionairre

 # Completed